 Patrick James Thomas Kinchington was born on 24 August 1887 in Roma, Queensland, son of Patrick Kinchington and Ellen Scanlan.
 He married Lucy Celestine Kennedy (1894-1987) in Sydney on 12 October 1927 and they had 3 sons & 3 daughters.
 Patrick James Thomas Kinchington died on 9 February 1944 in Rosebery, NSW, aged 57 years and he was buried in the Catholic Section of Botany Cemetery.
 He left no Will, however, an administration of his estate and assets were assessed at £938.
 He lived at 114 Dunning Avenue, Rosebery.

-Patrick Kinchington was welfare officer of the City of Sydney sub-branch of the RSL for 22 years.
+Patrick Kinchington was one of five brothers that served in World War 1.
+He was the welfare officer of the City of Sydney sub-branch of the RSL for 22 years.
 He was one of the first members of the AIF to be awarded the Military Medal in World War 1 for distinguished conduct and bravery at Fleurbaix in July, 1916.
 With two younger brothers, he served with the 3rd Australian Infantry Battalion on Gallipoli and in France.
+One of his brothers was killed in action was killed in action at Polygon Wood, Belgium on 26 September 1917, and another brother died from influenza in 1919 in Ireland.
 He was secretary of St Mary’s Cathedral Conference of the Society of St Vincent de Paul.

 Local government service